space-sh/space/doc/space.md

         Not inherited between nodes, just as RUN_ALIAS and RUN.

   * `SPACE_OUTER`:
-        Use to have $RUN wrapped inside a for loop or similar. $RUN is substituted with _CMD_.
+        Use to have $RUN wrapped inside a for loop or similar. $RUN is substituted with _RUN_.
         Set from modules Bash functions.
         Not inherited.